msovara/delft3d-singularity-container-lengau/README.md

 ## 🛠️ Prerequisites <a name="prerequisites"></a>
 - ✅ CHPC Lengau cluster account
 - ✅ Basic Linux command-line knowledge
-- ✅ Familiarity with Delft3D workflow
+- ✅ Some Familiarity with Delft3D workflow

 ---